Mobile-Device Friendly Bulletin

 Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.

-Glory to God in the highest,
+Glory to you in the splendor of your temple;

-we praise you for your glory.
+we will praise you and highly exalt you for ever.

 The Collect of the Day